 The 20000mAh Mi Power Bank 2i would be a good bet, but it isn't sold in all regions.
 Like the above products, this Power Bank 2i supports 18W charging.
 This power bank allows charging two devices at a time.
 Furthermore, it features a Low Power mode using which you can fuel your low-power Bluetooth devices.

 The recharge time is around 6 hours.
-I have been using the Mi Power Bank 2i on and off since the last one year, and it has served me well so far.
+I have been using the Mi Power Bank 2i on and off for the last year, and it has served me well so far.
 The product is durable and strong, and charges compatible devices as it should.

-Mind you, I am not a regular user, I only use it on trips or when I am travelling.
+Mind you, I am not a regular user, I only use it on trips or when I am traveling.
 It retails for Rs 1,499 on Amazon.

 Many people consider battery packs before investing in a power bank.
 Though the former is useful, they do have their shortcomings.
 First, they are not future proof, meaning that you have to change them when you buy your next phone.